Flash0ver/F0.Analyzers/documentation/refactorings/ObjectInitializer.md

 ## Summary

-This code refactoring adds an object initializer, assigning matching `locals`, matching `members`, or the `default value expression` to all publicly/internally settable instance fields and properties.
+This code refactoring adds an object initializer, assigning matching `locals`, matching `members`, or the `default value expression` to all publicly/internally settable instance fields and properties, both declared and inherited.
 - C# 7.0 or lower: `default operator`
 - C# 7.1 or greater: `default literal`